1 Practice to Improve Your Quiet Time

 • I write the scripture passage in the notebook.
 As I write, I try to absorb the words and meanings.

-• Often, I place my name, where there are personal pronouns.
-This technique personalizes it for me.
+• Often, I place my name, where there are personal pronouns to personalize it.

 • I look for keywords such as repeated words, words that describe the human heart, words that describe God’s heart, a command, a list, action words, consequences, or a promise and more.

 • I circle, underline, make squiggly markings around these elements.
-Out beside the scriptures, I write any question the scripture prompts, a praise, a statement the Holy Spirit is pressing on me.
+Out beside the scriptures, I write any question the scripture prompts.
+I write a praise, a statement the Spirit brings to mind.
 I call all this diagramming Scripture.

 • After “diagramming” the passage, I may write out a prayer based on the scripture.

-This entire process takes only a few minutes.
-By the time this is done, God’s spoken through the passage, and the activity of prayer follows.
+The process takes a few minutes.
+God speaks through the passage, and your heart will be ready for prayer.
 Sometimes I make the scripture passage the start of my prayer time.
-The scripture writing I’ve used most recently is https://theplanningwoman.com/scripture-writing-plans-2020/

-Having a morning quiet time is a daily spiritual discipline that involves you interacting with our holy God.
+A morning quiet time is a daily biblical practice.
 Time spent with God brings assurance of His Presence all day and guides you in His way.
-Beyond transforming your mind, your life will bring more honor and glory to Him because you met with Him.
-Embrace your time with God each morning.
+Beyond transforming your mind, your life will bring more honor and glory to Him because you met with Him first.

 IMG_1833